ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 Let’s say that a certain churchgoer, a word we have associated with ‘good Christian’, ‘faithfulness’, ‘honesty’, ‘sobriety’ and so on, is discovered to be unfaithful to his wife.

-A question arise: /How can a man be a churchgoer and such a bad person at the same time?/ Unable to separate the intensional from the extensional ‘churchgoer’, such people are forced to one of the following conclusions:
+A question arise: *How can a man be a churchgoer and such a bad person at the same time?* Unable to separate the intensional from the extensional ‘churchgoer’, such people are forced to one of the following conclusions:

 1. “This is an exceptional case”
 2. “He isn’t really that bad— he can’t be”
-3. “You can’t believe in /anything/ anymore”
+3. “You can’t believe in *anything* anymore”

 The important fact to be noticed about such absurd attitudes is  that *we should never have made nor so blinded ourselves in the first place*.
 They aren’t the product of ignorance, for genuine ignorance doesn’t have attitudes.
 It is likely that part of this false knowledge comes out of confusing levels of abstraction and the universal attitude of *talking too much*.